FOREX-Dollar firms, on track for weekly gains; G20 meeting in focus

 Commenting on a strong earthquake that shook Kumamoto, southern Japan, late on Thursday, Kuroda said the BOJ was working closely with other authorities to avoid any disruption to banking operations.
 There has been no report of disruption to fund settlement systems so far, he said.

+Kuroda spoke in Washington as G20 financial leader gathered, with currency likely to come into focus.

-The dollar shrugged off a U.S. inflation data overnight that might make the Fed more cautious about interest rate hikes.
+The dollar shrugged off U.S. inflation data overnight that might make the Fed more cautious about interest rate hikes.
 U.S. consumer prices rose less than expected in March and underlying inflation slowed.
-The consumer price index gained just 0.1 percent last month, which offset an upbeat labour market report that showed a drop in U.S. jobless claims.
+The consumer price index gained just 0.1 percent last month, which offset an upbeat labour market report showing a drop in U.S. jobless claims.

 The smaller-than-expected rise in prices last month affirmed Federal Reserve Chair Janet Yellen's recent warnings about the pace of U.S. growth and inflation.
 After their March meeting, Fed policy makers on average halved their outlook on the number of rate increases this year to two from four.

-Sterling was nearly flat at $1.4151, above its overnight low of $1.4091 plumbed after Bank of England policymakers voted unanimously to keep interest rates at a record low of 0.5 percent.
+Sterling edged down 0.1 percent to $1.4136, moving away back toward its overnight low of $1.4091 plumbed after Bank of England policymakers voted unanimously to keep interest rates at a record low of 0.5 percent.

-China's yuan eased against the dollar on Friday after the central bank fixed the softest midpoint this month, but the market shrugged off the slowest Chinese quarterly economic growth since 2009.

-While China's economy grew at its slowest pace in seven years in the first quarter, indicators from the country's consumer, investment and factory sectors reinforced previous signs that the economy may be finding traction.